If you’ve just purchased a hot tub, or simply have a few questions as to how to regulate the water temperature, you’re in the right place.

 What is the maximum temperature for a hot tub?

-For healthy adults, you’ll really not want to approach or exceed this temperate even if for some reason your hot tub model has the ability to do so.
+For healthy adults, you shouldn’t exceed a maximum hot tub temperature of 104° Fahrenheit, even if for some reason your hot tub model has the ability to do so.

 The dangers of staying in a hot tub that’s too hot

-The danger of staying in a hot tub is that it can cause you to feel light-headed, dizzy, or nauseous.
+If your hot tub is too hot, this can cause you to feel light-headed, dizzy, or nauseous.

 - Small children: Some sources recommend that children under five years old should not be allowed in water over 95° Fahrenheit, and keeping kids out of a hot tub is a good idea in general.